-Where to Watch: YouTube (low quality).
+Where to Watch: BritBox, BritBox on Amazon, YouTube (low quality).
 Buy on DVD.

 Why You Should Watch: While I haven’t seen this adaptation yet, many viewers claim this is an incredible version full of wit.

-Where to Watch: Hoopla, HBO, HBO MAX, HBO Amazon Add-on, Hoopla.
+Where to Watch: HBO Now, HBO MAX, HBO Amazon Add-on, DIRECTV.
 Rent/buy on Digital and DVD.

 Why You Should Watch: Gwyneth Paltrow and Jeremy Northam shine onscreen together in this intelligent adaptation.
 Out of all the Emma adaptations, I think this one understands Jane Austen’s wit the most.
 The Emma role is Gwyneth Paltrow at her best.
 And it’s true to the essence of Jane Austen’s novel.
 And Jeremy Northam as Mr. Knightley is divine.
 He has the flirty Romantic Hero stare down pat.